-- The performance of metadata-related operations such as list directory is compromised because you must remotely access the OSS server.
+- When you perform metadata-related operations such as list directory, the performance of ossfs is compromised because you must remotely access the OSS server.

-- Errors may occur if you rename an object or a folder.
+- Errors may occur if you rename an object or a directory.
 Operation failures may cause data inconsistency between OSS and local disks.

 - If an OSS bucket is attached to multiple clients, you are responsible for maintaining data consistency.
-We recommend that you schedule the time when your users are able to use objects, which prevents multiple clients from writing data to the same object at the same time.
+We recommend that you schedule the time for your users to use objects to prevent multiple clients from writing to the same object at the same time.

 - Hard links are not supported.

-- If the upload of an object is unexpectedly interrupted before the object is uploaded, the uploaded content is stored as parts in an OSS bucket.
-To avoid additional storage fees, we recommend that you use the following methods to delete these parts if you no longer use these parts.
+- If an upload is interrupted before the object is completely uploaded, the uploaded portion is stored as parts in an OSS bucket.
+If you no longer need these parts, you can use the following methods to delete them to avoid additional storage fees.